Home > Articles by: sonia

 What’s going on?

-1. What is alt text and why it’s important
+1. What alt text is and why it’s important

 2. A useful structure to use it

-3. Why it’s all-powerful for SEO traffic
+3. Why it’s good for SEO

 Are you ready?